astronomer/astro-sdk/universal_transfer_operator/docs/development/CONTRIBUTING.md

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

-If you have other questions, use [Github Discussions](https://github.com/astronomer/astro-sdk/discussions).
+If you have other questions, use github discussions of this repository

 # Creating a local development